KQWB-FM: First four decades on 98.7

-98.7 FM (MHz) first went on the air in 1968 as KQWB-FM (inheriting call letters from KQWB), after Midwest Radio Company received a construction permit for a new FM station with transmitter facilities north of Glyndon, Minnesota.
+98.7 FM first went on the air on December 3, 1966, as KQWB-FM (inheriting call letters from KQWB), after Midwest Radio Company received a construction permit for a new FM station with transmitter facilities north of Glyndon, Minnesota.
 In 1981, the station's transmitter was moved to the old KXGO-TV/KEND-TV (now KVLY-TV) tower south of Sabin, MN.

 While being a rock station for nearly all of its existence, Q98 was more specifically an active rock station since the early 1990s, with its roots in album oriented rock (AOR).
 For most of the last decade, KQWB-FM has had a syndicated morning show.
 In 1998, Scotch & Daniels was replaced with Bob and Tom in the morning.
 In 2000, Bob and Tom was dropped, and Scotch was brought back with Dui.
 They remained as morning show hosts until 2003, when they were replaced with another syndicated duo, Lex and Terry.

 For many years, KQWB-FM aired the Alternative Feed on Sunday evenings.
 This show featured music from lesser known alternative bands and music from up and coming mainstream artists.
 This show ended in July 2012.
 This show was replaced (indirectly) with Metal Imperium, a three-hour show on Saturday evenings featuring Gunner and Chow, airing the newest and heaviest metal in the KQWB library.
 This show was disconnected in 2015.